openrndr/orx/orx-timer/README.md

 # orx-timer

-`orx-timer` adds simple timer functionality to OPENRNDR's Program
+Simple timer functionality providing `repeat`, to run code with a given interval and `timeOut`, to run code once after a given delay.

 ## Prerequisites